Updated for 2025-26 Season: When Does TV Change the Premier League Schedule?

 Paul Gerald · Profile

-Once the Premier League schedule was announced on June 16, you might think that the fixture dates and times are all set.
+The 2025-26 Premier League schedule was announced June 18.
 But television runs the league — so when does TV change the Premier League dates?

 watch stream premier league soccer peacock premium tv online usa